 Our analysis centered around key elements of compensation practices within the BDC industry in general and, more specifically, compensation practices at internally managed BDCs closer in asset size, typical investment size, typical investment type, market capitalization, and general business scope to our Company.
 Items we reviewed included, but were not necessarily limited to, base compensation, bonus compensation and restricted stock awards.
 In addition to actual levels of compensation, we also analyzed the approach other BDCs were taking with regard to their compensation practices.
+Items we reviewed included, but were not necessarily limited to, base compensation to their compensation practices.
+Items we reviewed included, but were not necessarily limited to their compensation practices.
 Items we reviewed included, but were not necessarily limited to, certain corporate and executive performance measures established to achieve total returns for stockholders and our "efficiency ratio" compared to other BDCs in our comparative group (which is calculated by taking total general and administrative expenses and dividing it by the company's total revenue).